4GeeksAcademy/master-javascript-programming-exercises/exercises/044-computePerimeterOfARectangle/README.md

 ## 📝 Instructions:

 1. Write a function called `computePerimeterOfARectangle`.
-Given a length and a width describing a rectangle, `computePerimeterOfARectangle` returns its perimeter.
+Given the length and width of a rectangle, `computePerimeterOfARectangle` returns its perimeter.

 ## Example: